 This amorphous collection of practices varies widely across regions and communities, but the reverence for the Jade Emperor as a supreme divine figure is remarkably consistent.

-In folk religion, the Jade Emperor often serves as a celestial judge, evaluating the deeds of humans and determining their fate in the afterlife.
+In folk religion, just like the Taoist myths, the Jade Emperor serves as a celestial judge, evaluating the deeds of humans and determining their fate in the afterlife.

 This role mirrors the societal structures and legal systems of various periods in Chinese history, thereby underlining the importance of moral conduct and justice.